gazette/core/docs/operational_considerations.rst

 ==========================

 This document offers some recommendations based on lessons learned from running Gazette in production at LiveRamp.
+Note that the recommendations here refer to V2.

 Cloud Costs
 ~~~~~~~~~~~

-At LiveRamp, Gazette is deployed entirely in the cloud: both the write clients
+At LiveRamp, Gazette is deployed entirely in the cloud: both clients and brokers
-and the Gazette brokers run on a Kubernetes cluster whose underlying nodes are
+run on a Kubernetes cluster whose underlying nodes are spread across multiple
-spread across multiple zones, and journal content is persisted to cloud storage.
+zones, and journal content is persisted to cloud storage.
+While relying on cloud
-While relying on cloud infrastructure makes it easy to scale usage up and down as
+infrastructure makes it easy to scale usage up and down as needed, it can also
-needed, it can also make the task of predicting costs more difficult, especially
+make the task of predicting costs more difficult, especially for high-traffic
-for high-traffic systems that deal with data on the order of terabytes each month.
+systems like ours that deal with data on the order of terabytes each month.

 Storage Costs
 `````````````